wenyuzhao/Sophon/README.md

 # **Sophon** - A Raspberry Pi Kernel in Rust

-An experimental micro-kernel written in Rust.
+An experimental _modular_-kernel written in Rust.

 The name "Sophon" comes from the novel [_The Three-Body Problem_](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)).